 3. Form layer: Pydantic models validate structure and types

-4. Application layer: Business logic validation in route handlers
+4. Application layer: Business logic validation in route handlers, interaction helpers, and storage writers

 5. Database layer: SQLAlchemy ORM with parameterized queries, plus constraints